We have a white kitchen and blue island combination in our home – and it recently got a few updates! A refreshed post is

 If you are curious about the color of the cabinets (see paint colors of my home), it is actually the standard factory white these cabinets came in.
 In my opinion, they are most similar to BM White Dove, just a slight off white.

 Something I would have done differently here: it bugs me that the ends of the cabinets are not finished.
 The sides of the island are, and I feel like this should be the same as the cabinetry.
 Just a touch of trim to make the kitchen feel more high end!

 We used quartz around our entire house for all the countertops.
 Quartz is a material partially man-made and part natural stone.
 Oh my gosh, I have been SO happy that we used these durable countertops!

 My kids are rough on our island – and we use it for all sorts of family things.
 We craft, use hot glue, put down heavy items – and I never worry that the quartz will scratch.
 There is no maintenance (no sealing!) and no staining, even on the white parts.
 We clean up with regular soap and water.

-Sometimes a squirt of Shout Out might get out a red stain faster (usually from something like red slime).
+Sometimes a squirt of Shout Out might get out a red stain faster (all that red slime).

 We used plain white Cosmos quartz on the perimeter, and the island is Cambria Brittanica.
 I love, love, love the movement in the Brittanica!
 I was giddy when they put that in!
 To make the island stand out, we put a 3” mitered edge on the island.
 It’s not 3” all the way through- it just fits all the way around.
 If you image the way a shoebox lid fits, that is how this is done too.
 I love this detail that makes a big difference!
 I am also very happy with that upgrade!
 It’s all in the details, after all.